Where Do The Mosquitoes In Atlanta Go In The Winter?

 Because the female mosquitoes either lay eggs before they die or just go dormant, it’s important to take steps to prevent these dangerous pests throughout the year.
 Even though you might not see these mosquitoes when it’s colder, they haven’t gone away for good.
 They will either come back in full force in the spring or the eggs they laid will begin to hatch.

 Mosquitoes are also not a nuisance pest.
-They are one of the deadliest animals in the world as they can spread a whole host of illnesses including the West Nile virus, encephalitis, Zika virus, and malaria.
+They are one of the deadliest animals in the world as they can spread a whole host of mosquito-borne illnesses including the West Nile virus, encephalitis, Zika virus, and malaria.
 While not all of these illnesses are common in Atlanta, some of them are.

-To protect your property from mosquitoes, there are a couple of prevention steps you can take no matter what time of year it is.
+To protect your Atlanta property from mosquitoes, there are a couple of prevention steps you can take no matter what time of year it is.
 The first is to remove standing water from your property.
 Water is one of the biggest factors that attract mosquitoes.
 You can reduce this attraction by covering pools and hot tubs, ensuring drainage of rainwater, and removing things like water fountains.
-Second is keeping your yard maintained.
+The second is keeping your yard maintained.
 Mosquitoes will often hide in vegetation, so make sure to regularly trim bushes, shrubs, and trees around your property.

 What’s The Best Way To Protect Your Property From Mosquitoes?

 While you can try to prevent mosquitoes, they are particularly difficult to control because of their large numbers and because they are so prevalent in the area.
 The only way to effectively reduce the number of mosquitoes around your Atlanta property is with help from the professional pest control experts at Tuxedo Mosquito Control.